1. Home

 3. What does it check?

-What is a Building Survey (Level 3 Survey)?
+What is a Level 3 Building Survey?

 Once known as a Structural Survey, or a Building Survey, the Level 3 RICS Survey is an in-depth inspection of a property.
 It is the most comprehensive of the surveys available for residential properties and will provide a detailed evaluation of a property’s condition.

-The Level 3 Survey report will describe the condition of each element of the house and identify the property’s defects, their apparent cause, the urgency of repair, maintenance options and may also include an approximate cost of repair.
+The Level 3 Building Survey report will describe the condition of each element of the house and identify the property’s defects, their apparent cause, the urgency of repair, maintenance options and may also include an approximate cost of repair.

 Level 3 Surveys are conducted by Building Surveyors.
 It's important to check that the surveyor you select is regulated by RICS, as they set the guidance for surveyors and this will ensure that the advice you are getting is independent, expert advice from appropriately trained professionals.